404UNFca/SourceEventRESFiles/README.md

 # SourceRESFiles
-Will contain .res files that list all the various events in many Source Engine games
+Contains any event-related .res files from Source Engine games compatible with SourceMod.
+Created to help me out with keeping the AlliedModders Wiki's event articles up to date.